jbpkp07/Bamazon/README.md

 The main entry point for the application is `index.js`, and the other auxillary files are used to provide Node modules that the application depends on.

+This application will also automatically seed the database.
+Please update your MySQL details and credentials here:

+ *  `mysql_connection_details.js`

+ *  `mysql_credentials.js`

 **Technologies used:**  Node.js, Javascript, MySQL 5.7, NPM, npm terminal-kit, npm inquirer, npm mysql2, npm cli-table

 There is also strict validation for the commands entered, with appropriate error messages if the input is invalid.